andresec02/CS250-Sp23-Group16/README.md

 -this is kyle im committing again
 -this is andres and im committing again.
 Today we worked on the SDS test plan and figured out what each of us are responsible for.
+-This is Jonathan, i'm committing again.
+The SDS: Test Plan has been uploaded to the github